It's about being the bridge.

-The scramble to level New York City's arts audiences—and the administrators that serve them—has become a burning priority for public institutions.
-This year alone, as tired trends continue to resurface, a new municipal initiative is raising the stakes with a cultural plan that "links money to diversity."
+The scramble to level New York City's arts audiences—and the administrators that serve them—has become a burning priority for cultural institutions.
+This year alone, as tired trends continue to resurface, a new municipal initiative is raising the stakes with a plan that "links money to diversity."

 Community-dedicated hubs like The Studio Museum in Harlem, The Bronx Museum of the Arts, and Queens Museum hold a relative advantage in tailoring exhibitions and programming around their immediate constituents.
 Larger organizations, on the other hand, are grappling with the unprecedented challenge of getting new, untapped visitors through their doors.
 This pain point, among others, is where a budding new studio is aiming to gain traction—and they're already ahead of the game.

 With nearly a decade of practical experience behind them, along with the track record to show for it, Rapport Studios is claiming a stake in the business of linking cultural organizations to underrepresented populations.
 Founded at the tail end of 2016 by veteran technologist and cultural producer Armando Somoza, and artist and educator Chenits Pettigrew, the studio bills itself as a "creative education agency that designs interactive learning experiences out of any content."

 Equal-parts production house, educational service, and institutional mediator, Rapport Studios taps an enormous pool of top-grade creative- and technology-based talent to meet their projects' bottom lines.
 And despite their broad-strokes attitude, the studio maintains that they have their sights set on helping the country's leading entities.